Zainab Shafia: ‘Forbidden’ Boyfriend, Ammar Wahid, Motive In Murder Of Daughter

 Zainab Shafia and three other members of her family were found dead in a canal in Canada in what some are calling an honor killing.
 According to tonight’s Investigation Discovery crime program, Forbidden Dying For Love, Mohammad Shafia became enraged after his daughter Zainab began dating a boy.
 Believing that she was becoming too westernized, he concocted a plan to murder her, along with several other members of his family.
 It was supposed to look like an accident.
-However,the plan unraveled after authorities realized that the Shafia Family’s car was deliberated rammed into the canal.
-Forbidden Dying For Love’s episode tonight is called “Love And Dishonor.”
+However, the plan unraveled after authorities realized that the Shafia family’s car was deliberated rammed into the canal.
+Forbidden Dying For Love‘s episode tonight is called “Love And Dishonor.”

 Love is a dangerous thing.
 Watch #ForbiddenDyingForLove, every Friday from 3rd June – 10:50pm KSA, #IDXTRA on #OSN. pic.twitter.com/TvSE99FyTs